prof7bit/wallet-key-tool/README.md

 ## I'm too lazy to build it myself, where is the jar?

 click the "releases" link (github project page in the middle above the files listing) and look for the "wallet-key-tool.jar" file, download and run it as described below.

+This release version might be a bit behind the latest master branch, so I recommend to getting the source and build it yourself, its really not that complicated, the gradle build system does a wonderful job of automating it all, you don't even need gradle to be installed, it will download it for you.

 ## how to run

     java -jar wallet-key-tool.jar <filename>

 will ask for a password (if the file is encrypted), then dump the addresses and keys to the console and exit.
 If you run it without file name

     java -jar wallet-key-tool.jar

-it will show a simple Swing GUI where you can use a file dialog to select the wallet file.
+it will show a simple Swing GUI where you can use a file dialog to open the wallet file, a tabular interface to edit the wallet contents comfortably using the mouse, move keys between two wallets and the ability to export the edited files as new wallet files in all supported file formats (currently only MultiBit).

 Example session in the console (I did not enter a passphrase, so no private keys to see here):

     java -jar build/libs/wallet-key-tool.jar /home/bernd/Schotter/Schotter.wallet
     [main] INFO org.multibit.store.MultiBitWalletProtobufSerializer - Loading wallet extension org.multibit.walletProtect.2
     Wallet is encrypted.
 Enter passphrase:
     no passphrase entered, will skip decryption
     1QKm5sWXuFJ6Zrvqw7NR7gYXyipPSqfv4n KEY DECRYPTION SKIPPED
     1DrL3o6ZMAGttc96SPxqTo2yooq52P62kf KEY DECRYPTION SKIPPED